 - Clearly labelled exits.

-- Regular health and safety monitoring according to Health and Safety Policy carried out by Site Manager, Mr Laurence Fernandes and Health and Safety Lead Rabbi Ronen Broder.
+- Regular health and safety monitoring according to Health and Safety Policy carried out by Site Manager, Mr Lawrence Fernandes and Health and Safety Lead Rabbi Ronen Broder.

 Enhanced Disclosure and Barring Service (DBS) checks